 In addition to concerts with the orchestras of which he is Music Director, Lawrence Golan is in demand as a guest conductor.
-2019-20 season guesting includes engagements at Spain’s Collegium Musicum La Rioja in Logroño and giving the world premiere (for string orchestra) of Pau Casals' String Quartet in E minor for the Reus Concert Association; Bulgaria’s Varna Summer International Music Festival; conducting the final round of the 14th UNISA International Piano Competition in Pretoria, South Africa; leading the American Festival Orchestra on a tour of China and the Tucson Symphony Orchestra in performances of A Southwest Nutcracker with Tucson Regional Ballet Company (his eleventh consecutive return).
+While 2020-21 season engagements have been paused due to COVID-19, his 2019-20 season guesting (some of which were post-poned due to COVID-19) included engagements at Spain’s Collegium Musicum La Rioja in Logroño and giving the world premiere (for string orchestra) of Pau Casals' String Quartet in E minor for the Reus Concert Association; Bulgaria’s Varna Summer International Music Festival; conducting the final round of the 14th UNISA International Piano Competition in Pretoria, South Africa; leading the American Festival Orchestra on a tour of China and the Tucson Symphony Orchestra in performances of A Southwest Nutcracker with Tucson Regional Ballet Company (his eleventh consecutive return).
 A trained violinist who can be heard playing every so often, Golan gives a special performance with the Yakima Symphony Chorus and makes a four-city duo-recital tour with pianist Steven Mayer, including a concert in New York City.
 Also of note is a return collaborative performance between the Denver Philharmonic and the Bayerische Philharmonie in Munich, Germany.

 Highlights from recent seasons include return engagements with Italy's Orchestra Sinfonica Città di Grosseto, the Tucson Symphony Orchestra, the Portland Ballet Company and the Colorado Music Festival as well as debuts with Italy’s Orchestra Sinfonica di Sanremo, Mexico's Orquesta de Cámara de Bellas Artes, China's Wuhan Philharmonic, the Maui Pops Orchestra, the Batumi Music Festival in Georgia, Eastern Europe, and a 14-city tour of China with the Denver Philharmonic.